d3cod3/EndtoEndEncryptedMailServer/README.md

 # Anti-Spam

 Well, yes, email use to go hand by hand with spam, their relationship has grown exponentially over the years, and all the ecosystems around email are filled with various anti-spam hacks and workarounds.
-The combination of tools we are going to use here for our mail server is, at the moment of writing (April 2018), pretty solid and well tested, we will try at the end a direct anti-spam quality test over our mail server using [MailTester](https://www.mail-tester.com/) spam test, and i've used this combination in my personal mail server for almost a year with 0 spam issues, yes, ZERO!
+The combination of tools we are going to use here for our mail server is, at the moment of writing (April 2018), pretty solid and well tested, we will try at the end a quality test over our mail server using [MailTester](https://www.mail-tester.com/) spam test, and i've used this combination in my personal mail server for almost a year with 0 spam issues, yes, ZERO!
 This coupled with properly configured jails in [Fail2ban](#fail2ban) will give us a solid system protected from spammers.
 But first of all, we'll need to not be considered spammers ourselves, we'll start then with SPF!